harshitha-achanta/The-Originals/README.md

 # The-Originals
 Our project is about creating an application which consists of novels of different genres and there will be few special features for that.
+The person using the application can download the book they desire.
+This application is being created by taking anybooks application as reference.